s-t-e-f/tp/docs/DeveloperGuide.md

        * Expected: No resources is added to CS2113.
 Error details shown to user.

 ### Listing Resources
-1. Listing all projects and resources
+1. Listing all resources in **all** projects.
    1. Prerequisites: At least 1 project added with 1 or more resources.
    2. Test case: `list-all`
        * Expected: All projects and resources in each project listed and shown to user.
    3. Incorrect listing format to try: `list-all x` (where x is any input string)
        * Expected: No projects and resources are listed.
 Error details shown to user.
-2. Listing all resources in a project
+2. Listing all resources in **one** project
-    1. Prerequisites: At least 1 project with project name CS2113 added with 1 or more resources.
+   Prerequisites: At least 1 project with project name CS2113 added with 1 or more resources.
-    2. Test case: `list p/CS2113`
+    1. Test case: `list p/CS2113`
         * Expected: All resources in project CS2113 listed and shown to user.
-    3. Test case: `list p/nus' (where nus is not a project that has been added)
+    2. Test case: `list p/nus` ("nus" project has never been added)
         * Expected: No resources are listed.
 Error details shown to user.
+    3. Test case: `list` (missing "p/" after list)
+        * Expected: Error details shown to user.
-    4. Test case: `list`
+    4. Test case: `list p/` (missing project name after "p/")
-        * Expected: No resources are listed.
-Error details shown to user.
+        * Expected: Error details shown to user.

 ### Finding Resources
 1. Finding resources from all projects based on a keyword